SachinScaler/Jan25_Python/readme.md

    - **Applications**: Building reusable libraries, working with APIs, and handling large datasets efficiently.

 ### Basics of Time & Space Complexity
    - **Summary**: This notebook introduces the fundamental concepts of time and space complexity.
-It covers how to evaluate the efficiency of algorithms using Big O notation, and discusses best, average, and worst-case scenarios, along with space vs. time trade-offs.
+It covers how to evaluate the efficiency of algorithms using Big O notation, and discusses various scenarios, along with space vs. time trade-offs.
    - **Core Usecase**: Helps in analyzing and optimizing algorithms for performance, especially in time-critical applications.
    - **Applications**: Algorithm optimization in data processing, machine learning, and system design.